WSAR

 WSAR (1480 AM) is a commercial radio station licensed to Fall River, Massachusetts.
 Its studios and transmitter site are located in Somerset, Massachusetts.
 Its transmitter power output is 5,000 watts unlimited hours, using two towers in a fulltime directional pattern.

+WSAR is rebroadcast on 95.9 FM by translator station W240EB, which was first licensed February 5, 2020.

 Programming

 WSAR's format is news/talk and sports.
 It used to be a full-service music station playing top 40 music.
 It carries live game coverage for the Boston Red Sox, New England Patriots and the Boston Celtics.

 History

 WSAR was first licensed on July 3, 1923, to the Doughty & Welch Electric Company in Fall River, on 1180 kHz with 10 watts.
 The call letters were randomly assigned from a sequential roster of available call signs.
-(Some station histories list a start date of September 21, 1921, however this is inconsistent with contemporary records, and Doughty & Welch later described a June 20, 1923, test transmission as the "first Fall River broadcast of radio music".)
+(Some station histories list a start date of September 21, 1921, however this is inconsistent with contemporary records, and Doughty & Welch later described a June 20, 1923 test transmission as the "first Fall River broadcast of radio music".)
 In 1924, power was increased to 100 watts.
 In 1926, WSAR's slogan was reported to be the town's traditional "Fall River Looms Up".

 Beginning in mid-1926, there was a period when adverse legal decisions led to the U.S. government temporarily losing its authority to assign transmitting frequencies.
 Taking advantage of this lapse, WSAR was reported to be on a self-assigned frequency of around 930 kHz as of December 31, 1926.

 In 1927, following the restoration of government authority by the creation of the Federal Radio Commission (FRC), WSAR was assigned to 1190 kHz.
 The station briefly moved to Portsmouth, Rhode Island, before returning to Fall River.
 Toward the end of the year, the station was assigned to 1410 kHz, and on November 11, 1928, based on the guidelines of the FRC's General Order 40, was assigned to 1450 kHz with 250 watts.
 In 1937 the power was increased to 1,000 watts.

 With the implementation of the North American Regional Broadcasting Agreement, effective 3:00 a.m.
 Eastern Time on March 29, 1941, the stations on 1450 kHz, including WSAR, were moved to 1480 kHz.
 In 1941–42 WSAR was an affiliate of the Boston Red Sox and Boston Braves networks.
 In 1944, the Doughty & Welch Electric Company sold WSAR to The Fall River Broadcasting Company.